0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ## Libraries

+Partisia Blockchain offers a set of different libraries to help you create smart contracts, interact with smart contracts and work with the states of smart contracts.

 ### client

 Is a library that facilitates communication with a blockchain node it helps you to interact with the blockchain